ga-wdi-lessons/react-intro/readme.md

 Whenever we run `.setState`, our component "diff's" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
 * Only replaces the current DOM with parts that have changed.
 * This is super important!
 Using React, we only change parts of the DOM that need to be changed.
-  * Implications on performance.
+This has strong implications on performance.
-  * We **do not** re-render the entire component like we have been in class.

 ## Exercise: Implement State